At a glance

-Bacillary angiomatosis is a "syndrome" that is most often seen in immunocompromised people such as those with AIDS, undergoing chemotherapy or organ recipients.
-Serious skin lesions develop, patients may develop a prolonged high fever, sweats, chills, poor appetite, myalgia (muscle pain), vomiting, weight loss, bone lesions and occasionally seizures.
+Bacillary angiomatosis is a syndrome that is most often seen in immunocompromised people such as those with AIDS, undergoing chemotherapy or organ recipients.
+Severe skin lesions develop, patients may develop a prolonged high fever, sweats, chills, poor appetite, myalgia (muscle pain), vomiting, weight loss, bone lesions and occasionally seizures.

-A small number of immunocompromised people develop other atypical manifestations affecting different organs including:
+A small number of immunocompromised people develop other atypical manifestations affecting different organs.

-Parinaud’s oculoglandular syndrome occurs in between 17-20% of CSD cases, conjunctivitis with swollen lymph nodes near the inoculation site.
-Symptoms of which include the feeling of a foreign body in the eye, red-meaty appearance to the eye, ocular discharge and tearing.
-Transmission can occur if the eyelid or conjunctiva are scratched by an infective cat, or if a person rubs their eyes after recent contact with a cat.
+- Parinaud’s oculoglandular syndrome occurs in between 17-20% of CSD cases, conjunctivitis with swollen lymph nodes near the inoculation site.
+Symptoms of which include the feeling of a foreign body in the eye, a red-meaty appearance to the eye, ocular discharge and tearing.
+Transmission can occur if the eyelid or conjunctiva via the scratch of an infective cat, or if a person rubs their eyes after recent contact with a cat.

-Some people (such as those who are immunocompromised) may choose to test their cat also.
+Immunocompromised people may want to test their cat too.

 How can I reduce my risk of getting cat scratch disease from my cat?

 - Avoid bites and scratches (especially in children) by teaching them to be gentle with cats, and avoid roughhousing.

 - Clean and disinfect cat bites or scratches immediately.

 - Consult your doctor if the wound becomes infected, or you develop any of the symptoms described.